Glossary of Concordium Terms#

 Refers to activities outside of the Concordium blockchain.
 Some on-chain actions need preliminary actions off-chain, for example to create an account on the Concordium blockchain the user must first work with an identity provider, e.g., via their website or mobile application, to obtain a specific digital certificate.
 Concordium refers to this certificate as the identity.

-A pay day is the point at which new CCDs are minted and rewards to bakers and delegators are distributed.
-The stakes of bakers and delegators are updated each pay day (but the changes for each pay day are fixed one epoch before).
-Pay day is thus when updates to delegation and baking take effect, such as increasing stake, restaking preferences, adding delegation.
-In the case of decreasing stake or removing delegation or baking, there is a longer cool-down period, after which the change is executed at the next pay day after the cool-down period ends.
-The cool-down period is 2 weeks for delegators and 3 weeks for bakers.
-Pay day is every 24 hours at 08:05 UTC on Mainnet and 11:05 UTC on Testnet.
+A pay day is the point at which new CCDs are minted and rewards to validators and delegators are distributed.
+The stakes of validators and delegators are updated each pay day (but the changes for each pay day are fixed one epoch before).
+Pay day is thus when new validators begin validation and updates to delegation and validation take effect, such as increasing stake, restaking preferences, adding delegation.
+In the case of decreasing stake or removing delegation or validation, there is a longer cool-down period, after which the change is executed at the next pay day after the cool-down period ends.
+The cool-down period is 3 weeks.
+Pay day is every 24 hours (i.e., 24 epochs) at approximately 09:00 UTC on Mainnet and approximately 12:00 UTC on Testnet.
+The list of lottery winners that are elected to be the leader for every round in that epoch is established at the beginning of the epoch.

-A form of delegation where a delegator’s stake is effectively distributed among all baker pools.
-It is not associated with a specific baker.
-Delegators earn lower rewards when delegating to passive delegation than when delegating to a specific baker pool.
-However, passive delegation is not affected by poor performance of a single baker.
+A form of delegation where a delegator’s stake is effectively distributed among all staking pools.
+It is not associated with a specific validator.
+Delegators earn lower rewards when delegating to passive delegation than when delegating to a specific staking pool.
+However, passive delegation is not affected by poor performance of a single validator.

 A random, secret string that is used in cryptography and cryptocurrency to prove ownership of an account and sign transactions to send, spend, delegate, and stake CCDs.
 A wallet consists of a set of public addresses and private keys.
 Anyone can deposit cryptocurrency in a public address, but funds cannot be removed from an address without the corresponding private key.